The paradigm of warm quintessential inflation and spontaneous baryogenesis: Introduction

 The rest of the paper is organised as follows.
-In the section \ref{wi1}, we will make a brief review of the WI dynamics and the analysis of the inflationary parameters.
-In section \ref{sbar}, we have discussed spontaneous baryogenesis and the corresponding analysis in our case.
-Then in section~\ref{lt}, we have discussed the late time implications of our model in details.
+In the section \ref{wi1}, we present a brief review of the WI dynamics and the analysis of the inflationary parameters.
+In section \ref{sbar}, we discuss spontaneous baryogenesis and the corresponding analysis in the model under consideration.
+Then in section~\ref{lt}, we have discuss late time implications of our model in details.
 Finally, the conclusions are drawn in section~\ref{conc}.